-In May 2017, one of the largest cyber attacks in history brought to a halt more than 200,000 computers across the world, encrypting the stored data and demanding a ransom from the affected users.
-The name of the strain of ransomware behind this attack is WannaCry.
-Unlike other ransomware attacks, which typically spread through malicious online advertising and compromised software installation packages, WannaCry used a critical vulnerability in Windows computers, which allowed it to spread across organizations’ networks. in 2020, WannaCry is still one of the most widely used types of ransomware attacks with North American MSPs reporting 49% of ransomware attacks being WannaCry.
+In May 2017, one of the largest cyberattacks in history brought to a halt more than 200,000 computers across the world, encrypting the stored data and demanding a ransom from the affected users.
+Unlike many other ransomware attacks, which typically spread through malicious online advertising and compromised software installation packages, the WannaCry attack used a critical vulnerability in Windows computers, which allowed it to spread across organizations’ networks.
+Even now, WannaCry is still one of the most widely used types of ransomware attacks with North American MSPs reporting 49% of ransomware attacks being WannaCry.

 Given the bleak state of the current threat landscape, the question that everyone wants to know the answer to is simple: How can businesses stay on top of the latest cyber threats?
 We don’t need to look far to find answers to this question.